StarKRE22/Atomic/Docs/Entities/Entities/IEntityBehaviours.md

 ---

-## 🗂 Example of Usage
+## 🗂 Examples of Usage

-Below is an example of working with behaviours in the entity.
+Below are examples of working with behaviours in the entity.

 <div id="ex1"></div>